palmerville/s3db/README.md

 # s3db
-Use S3 as a simple KV json store.
+S3 as a simple KV json store using mongo inspired syntax.